-Michaël Aklin is Assistant Professor of Political Science at the University of Pittsburgh, which he joined in 2015.
+Michaël Aklin is Associate Professor of Political Science at the University of Pittsburgh, which he joined in 2015.
 His research focuses on international and comparative political economy with applications to environmental issues and financial crises.
 The author of two books (MIT Press), his work has been published in journals such as the American Journal of Political Science, Energy Economics, International Studies Quarterly, Nature Energy, and Science Advances.
 He completed his PhD at New York University and spent time at the University of Pennsylvania, Sciences Po, and the Potsdam Institute for Climate Impact Research.
 He is also a Fellow at Johns Hopkins' Initiative for Sustainable Energy Policy.

 PS 1364 Climate Change and Public Policy

 PS 2543 International Political Economy of Developing Countries

 Aklin, Michaël and Andreas Kern.
 The Side Effects of Central Bank Independence.
 American Journal of Political Science.

 Bayer, Patrick and Michaël Aklin.
 2020.
 The European Union Emissions Trading System reduced CO2 emissions despite low prices.
 PNAS 117(16): 8804-8812.